-After being available for nearly a decade in China, Honor of Kings is finally launching worldwide on mobile in 2024 meaning fans of the MOBA format have a brand new shiny game to sink their hungry teeth into.
-The game lands on Android and iOS for mobile in June 2024, and as it gets closer we’re unpacking the biggest question of all: what are the main Honor of Kings and League of Legends differences, and what are the overlapping similarities?
+After being available for nearly a decade in China and reaching over 200 million registered players, Honor of Kings has finally gotten a global release, meaning fans of the MOBA format have a brand new shiny game to sink their hungry teeth into.
+Following its global debut, we’re unpacking the biggest question of all: what are the main Honor of Kings and League of Legends differences, and what are the overlapping similarities?

 Honor of Kings vs LoL: platforms and availability

-Right now, one of the biggest differences between the two games is that Honor of Kings is available only in China, while League of Legends is one of the most popular games across the entire world.
-That’s going to be changing in the next few months as Honor of Kings’ availability opens up worldwide, but even then, how players access the game will be different.
+Previously, one of the biggest differences between the two games is that Honor of Kings is available only in China, while League of Legends is one of the most popular games across the entire world.
+However, this has now changed – on Thursday, June 20, 2024, we saw the global Honor of Kings release date, so China’s biggest mobile MOBA is now available to play worldwide.

 While League of Legends is a PC-only game, Honor of Kings is arguably more accessible as it’s been built to run on mobiles.
 This means that it has a potentially broader player base, and as games like Genshin Impact have proven over the past few years, the best games for mobile can absolutely compete with those created for other platforms.
 Meanwhile, both games are free to play regardless of platform, with monetization coming through in-game purchases.